 What spare parts to take with you on a Cape York trip is strictly related to if you are going for all the exciting 4WD tracks like Old Telegraph Track, Usher Point, Cape Melville, Old Coach Road or Frenchman tracks.
 Below is the list to consider.

-Is it safe to sleep in tent or swag?
+Is it safe to sleep in a tent or swag?